Sure, to the uninitiated, it looks deceptively simple. Just pass a razor blade over your beard, and viola, you’ll have baby smooth skin.

 Mistake #9: Getting Impatient with It

 Shaving isn’t a marathon so you don’t have to rush doing it.
-When one is impatient, it can give rise to a lot of mistakes: accidental cuts, thin lather, or even too short a shower session.
+When one is impatient, it can give rise to a lot of mistakes: accidental cuts, thin lather because your water was too cold, or even too short a shower session.
 All these contribute to an awful and painful experience in shaving.

 How to Fix it: